-Our consolidated financial statements are expressed in U.S. dollars, but the majority of our net assets and liabilities are denominated in Canadian dollars through our operations in Canada.
+Our condensed consolidated financial statements are expressed in U.S. dollars, but the majority of our net assets and liabilities are denominated in Canadian dollars through our operations in Canada.
 As a result, we are exposed to foreign currency translation gains and losses.
 Revenue and expenses of all Canadian operations are translated into U.S. dollars at the foreign currency exchange rates that approximate the rates in effect at the dates when such items are recognized.
 Appreciating foreign currencies relative to the U.S. dollar, including the Canadian dollar, will adversely impact operating income and net earnings, while depreciating foreign currencies relative to the U.S. dollar will have a positive impact.
 In addition, our obligations under our credit facilities with Privateer Holdings, are denominated in U.S. dollars.
-A weakening of the Canadian dollar against the U.S. dollar would make it more difficult for us to meet our obligations under our credit facilities with Privateer Holdings in hedging transactions to mitigate foreign exchange risks.
+A weakening of the Canadian dollar against the U.S. dollar would make it more difficult for us to meet our obligations under our credit facilities with Privateer Holdings.
+We have not historically engaged in hedging transactions and do not currently contemplate engaging in hedging transactions to mitigate foreign exchange risks.
 As we continue to recognize gains and losses in foreign currency transactions, depending upon changes in future currency rates, such gains or losses could have a significant, and potentially adverse, effect on our results of operations.